 Course Details

-In this class, the Gold students will work through Sharon’s method for modifying reactive behavior – Offered Durational Engagement.
-This protocol is focused on helping the dog find time to think between the stimulus and the response.
-So instead of going from stimulus to the existing automatic response, the dog is able to think before responding, and hence can choose to offer an alternative behavior to the existing, inappropriate, or extreme response.
+In this class, the Gold students will work through Sharon’s 10-step method for modifying reactive and hyper-aroused behavior – Offered Durational Engagement (ODE).
+This protocol is focused on helping each dog to find time to think between perceiving the stimulus and performing their response, so instead of immediately shifting to performing their existing reactive / hyper-aroused response, the dog is able to "think" before responding and hence can choose to offer an alternative behavior to the existing, inappropriate, or extreme response.

 During this 6-week class, handlers will develop the necessary skills to assist their dog through this journey.
-This includes: honing observation skills; knowing when and how to use distraction; the importance of effective management; when, where and how to implement behavior modifying training, and when to progress beyond behavior modification to the teams ultimate goals (creating pet dog behaviors or creating sport specific behaviors).
+This includes: honing observation skills; knowing when and how to use distraction and effective management; when, where and how to implement behavior modifying training, and when to progress beyond behavior modification to the team’s ultimate goals (creating pet dog behaviors or working on sport specific behaviors).

-This class will be beneficial for anyone looking to understand over-arousal, and also wanting strategies to maintain optimal arousal (and therefore a thinking and responsive dog) during training and competing.
-The content of this class is equally applicable to dogs over-arousing due to desire (e.g. excitement, desire to chase, etc.), or due to negative-valence emotions (e.g. fear, anxiety, anger, frustration).
+This class will be beneficial for anyone looking to improve their understanding of arousal and those wanting strategies to maintain optimal arousal (and therefore a thinking and responsive dog) during training and competing.

-The gold spots will be best suited to dogs that readily disconnect from their handler due to distractions in the environment, or dogs that demonstrate reactivity to one or more specific stimuli (triggers) – this could be a dog that is driven by desire to get to the stimulus or chase the stimulus, or a dog that is performing behaviors in an attempt to maintain or increase distance from the stimulus.
+The gold spots will be best suited to dogs that lose focus on their handler in response to “distractions” in the environment, or dogs that demonstrate “reactivity” to one or more specific stimuli (triggers) – this could be a dog that is driven by desire to get to the stimulus (e.g. greet the person or dog) or a dog that is wanting to chase the stimulus, or a dog that is performing behaviors in an attempt to maintain or increase distance from the stimulus (e.g. displaying fear-based responses).

 The content of this class is applicable to every different dog sport, as well as dogs with varying lifestyles, including pet dogs.

-Note: In this class we do not cover issues associated with resource guarding, multi-dog household dog-to-dog aggression, or aggression directed towards a known person (e.g. a family member that lives within the home or frequents the home).
+Note: In this class we do not directly work on issues associated with resource guarding, or aggression directed towards a known person (e.g. a family member that lives within the home or frequents the home).
 We do however lightly touch on nipping / mouthing / grabbing due to frustration and excess arousal.

 Teaching Approach

-This class is heavily focused on providing increased understanding of reactive and over-aroused dogs and why they perform the behaviours they do.
-Much of the learning is concept based with full opportunity for in-depth discussion for all students on the class Facebook page.
+This class is heavily focused on providing an increased understanding of “reactivity” and hyper-aroused states and a deeper understanding of why dogs perform these types of behaviours.
+Much of the learning is concept based with an opportunity for in-depth discussion for all students on the class Facebook page (which currently has over 1,000 members).

 The content of this class is presented in written form, with the occasional diagram or chart to support the written information.
-Practical exercises are frequently supported with short video demonstrations.
-These may include audio voice-over but are always supported with a detailed written description.
+Some practical exercises may be supported with short video demonstrations; these video may include audio voice-over but are always supported with a detailed written description.

 To progress through the exercises in the latter part of the class it is ideal to be able to work in various locations where there will be some distractions for your dog.
-These locations can be indoors (e.g. a training centre, a friend’s home, etc) or outdoors (e.g. a parking lot, a park, a training grounds, a suburban street, etc).
-The training approach however is focused on your dog not reacting to the stimulus, so don’t feel like you will need to place yourself in a potentially dangerous or anxiety-inducing situation.
-For Gold students, Sharon will be working with each of you individually to ensure progression occurs at a pace that is appropriate for your team, with lots of flexibility to tailor the exact approach to you, your dog and you circumstance.
+These locations can be indoors (e.g. a training center, a friend’s home, etc.) or outdoors (e.g. a parking lot, a park, a training grounds, a suburban street, etc.).
+The training approach however is focused on your dog not reacting to environmental stimuli, so don’t feel like you will need to place yourself in a potentially dangerous or anxiety-inducing situation.
+For Gold students, Sharon will be working with each of you individually to ensure progression occurs at a pace that is appropriate for your team, with lots of flexibility to tailor the exact approach to you, your dog, and you circumstance.

-The Offered Durational Engagement protocol does require frequent feeding of high value treats.
+The Offered Durational Engagement (ODE) protocol does require feeding of treats.
 Some highly emotional dogs reject treats or become “bitey” as they take the treat; the reasons for these issues are addressed in the first week.
-As this protocol aims to maintain dogs well below threshold, typically this protocol is highly effective even with dogs that reject treats (or snatch at treats) when highly stimulated.
+As this protocol aims to maintain dogs well below threshold, typically this protocol is highly effective even with dogs that reject treats (or snatch at treats) when highly stimulated (or when in environments other than at home).

 This class will have a Teaching Assistant (TA) available in the Facebook study group to help the Bronze and Silver students!
 Directions for joining that Facebook group will be in the classroom after you join.